-Here’s where it can get a bit confusing: simulants, faux diamonds, and imitation diamonds can either be natural or synthetic.
+Here’s where it can get a bit confusing: simulated diamonds, faux diamonds, and imitation diamonds can either be natural or synthetic.
 That is, they’re either a real stone masquerading as a diamond or a fake stone hoping to pass muster.

 Let’s look at some real stones that often masquerade as diamonds:

-White Sapphire: This is a natural stone that, while not as hard as diamond, is still one of the hardest minerals in the world.
-It can be a good substitute for a diamond in a ring, especially as the price point is much lower.
-However, white sapphire can look cloudy, and it has a lower “refractive index” and “fire.”
+White sapphire is a natural stone that, while not as hard as diamond, is still one of the hardest minerals in the world.
+It can be a good substitute for diamonds in engagement rings, especially as the price point is much lower.
+However, white sapphire rings can look cloudy, and the stone has a lower “refractive index” and “fire.”
 This means it can lack sparkle compared to diamonds.
-Frequent cleaning is a must, or your white sapphire could end up looking like smudged glass.
+Frequent cleaning is a must, or white sapphire engagement rings can end up looking like smudged glass.

 Now, let's look at some of the more popular synthetic fakes:

-Moissanite: This diamond substitute is very hard and produces great sparkle when exposed to light.
+When it comes to moissanite vs. diamond, this substitute is very hard and produces great sparkle when exposed to light.
 It also has good clarity and durability.
 Moissanite is a real mineral, so why do we consider this a “synthetic” fake?
 Because of its rarity, this stone is artificially produced in labs.
-This is probably the best non-diamond, simulated, or faux option.
+However, moissanite rings are probably the best non-diamond, simulated, or faux option for engagement rings.

 Really, there is nothing “wrong” with these fakes - if you know what you are getting, and you are paying the appropriate price.